opensearch-project/opensearch-build/ONBOARDING.md

         * `id-token: write` is required for publishing with `pypa/gh-action-pypi-publish`.
         * `contents: write` is needed for publishing GitHub official release with `softprops/action-gh-release@v1`.
     * Publish to PyPi with `pypa/gh-action-pypi-publish`.
 There is an option to publish to Test PyPi.
 More information can be found [here](https://github.com/marketplace/actions/pypi-publish).
-    * Generate GitHub release with `softprops/action-gh-release@v1`.
+    * Generate GitHub release with `softprops/action-gh-release`.

-2. Create an issue with our team to help set up trusted publisher in PyPi.
+2. Create an issue with in opensearch-build repository using [onboarding template](https://github.com/opensearch-project/opensearch-build/issues/new?assignees=&labels=release%2Cuntriaged&projects=&template=standalone_releases_template.yaml&title=%5Brelease%5D%3A+) to help set up trusted publisher in PyPi.